Infinite-Impact-Insights/kig.re/jekyll/v2/_posts/2014-08-01-how-it-all-started.md

 ---
-layout: page
+layout: post
-draft: false
-title: How It All Started
+title: "How It All Started"
+date: "2014-08-01 00:00:00 +08:00"
+post_image: /assets/images/posts/how-it-all-started.png
+tags: [arduino, c/c++]
+categories: [hardware]
+author_id: 1
-toc: true
+comments: true
+excerpt: "In this post I share the story of how I got myself into Hardware programming with Arduino."
 ---

 I've been a software engineer or technical leader for most of my career, which approaches on 20 years (I just recently hit 40 earlier this year).
 I started coding when
 I still lived in Kharkov, Ukraine, not too far from where the war is raging right now (a fact I am still finding hard to believe).
 I wrote my first program sometime in